teiid/openshift/README.md

     git push

 That's it!
-You can now checkout your application at:
+You can now checkout your OpenShift application at:

     http://teiiddemo-$yourdomain.rhcloud.com

 Getting Started with the Teiid Demo
 -----------------------------------

-The 'VDB Manager' application is deployed at
+An article is provided at https://community.jboss.org/docs/DOC-18405 to help you get started.

+Two web applications are deployed with the Teiid OpenShift installation:

+VDB Manager' application:

     http://teiiddemo-$yourdomain.rhcloud.com/vdbmanager

-On the VDB Manager page, a 'Teiid Source Examples' link is provided.
-Click the link to access the demo 'script', which shows how to add sources.
+On the VDB Manager page, a 'Teiid Source Examples' link is provided, which also takes you to the article referenced above.

-A 'WebQuery' application is also deployed at
+'WebQuery' application:

     http://teiiddemo-$yourdomain.rhcloud.com/webquery